GuillaumeMZ/dotfiles/README.md

 # TODO:
 * Clean the .gitignore
-* Edit the power menu to remove the search bar
 * Fix Firefox or find a chromium-based browser which is not Chrome
 * Open an issue in i3 about the inconsistent coloration of window borders
 * Remove the .config.save files